The Best Job at a School: A Photo Collage

 Probably 90% of my school time these days is spent in meetings and with adults.
 As a 10-year Upper School history teacher, 25-year varsity volleyball coach and Middle School Spanish and history teacher, I definitely miss the old days with the ratio flipped: I remember fondly spending 90% of my time with students.
 They’re the reason you become an educator, of course.

 These days, I know I need to make the most of my 10% kid time.
-Since my November Notes, I’ve had some particularly cherished time: riding bikes to school with our Lower School Friday commuters; chaperoning our Student Diversity Leadership Conference (SDLC) attendees in Denver; having lunches with alums who are current undergrads (most recently, that was at Rice University); finishing co-teaching with Aaron Hoover our fall semester Middle School Awesomeness Initiative (AI) class on media literacy; and, also from throughout the fall, being able to fully participate with Michael Settle ’99 in our Middle School boys volleyball program.
+Since my November Notes, I’ve had some particularly cherished time: riding bikes to school with our Lower School Friday commuters; chaperoning our Student Diversity Leadership Conference (SDLC) attendees in Denver; having lunches with alums who are current undergrads (most recently, that was at Rice University); finishing co-teaching with Aaron Hoover our fall semester Middle School Awesomeness Initiative (AI) class on media literacy; and, also from throughout the fall, being able to fully participate with Michael Settle ’99 coaching in our Middle School boys volleyball program.

 - Bike Bus